filin140123/VESTools/README.md

 ## :uk: English Version

-**ytget.py** — Mass uploading of videos from YouTube with sound and the highest possible resolution
+**ytget.py** — Mass uploading of videos from YouTube with sound and the highest possible resolution.
+You can cut videos into scenes if you want

-**scenecutter.py** — Mass cutting of videos into scenes and saving them into the appropriate directories
+**imget.py** — Mass uploading of images from Google Images with options.
+All pictures will be converted to `.png` format

 Image conversion or video cutting can be done directly with the `imgconv.py` and `scenecutter.py` scripts.